Frequently Asked Questions

 Use our online Provider Search tool.
 Or you can find a list of providers in the Provider & Pharmacy Directory.
 If you need help identifying a provider who meets your needs, you can also contact your Care Team.

-If you have not chosen a new doctor, you can find one using our Provider Search tool, or call us and we will help you find one in our network.
+If you have not chosen a new doctor, you can find one using our online Provider Search tool.
+Or call us, and we will help you find one in our network.

 The EOB is not a bill.
 It is purely for your information to help you understand how your medical costs are being covered during the year.